Assassin's Creed: Forgotten Temple: Season Two

+As the Temple shuts down and everything is restored to normal, Edward, Saito, and Xiao Han decide to hide the artifacts to keep them safe, before going their separate ways: Xiao Han dedicates himself to rebuilding his Brotherhood, while Saito goes on to take over the Shimazu clan, and Edward, aware of his fate, (Note: One of the visions experienced by Edward showed his death in 1735, as first depicted in the novel Assassin's Creed: Forsaken.) decides to spend his final years with his family.
+Before that, he has a conversation with Noa, encouraging his descendant to forge his own story.
+After declining an invitation to join the Assassins, Noa decides to stay with Sei, Nathan, and Claire, his newfound family, as the group prepares for their next adventure.
+In the past, Edward returns home to Tessa and Jennifer and meets his newborn son, Haytham Kenway.

 Publication

 Assassin's Creed: Forgotten Temple was first announced alongside several other Assassin's Creed projects in April 2021.
 Game Informer reported that the webtoon would expand upon Edward Kenway's story following the events of Assassin's Creed IV: Black Flag and be part of Ubisoft's new collection of 'Chronicles', new adventures featuring familiar characters.

 On 12 April 2023, Ubisoft announced its collaboration with Korean art studio Redice Studio, which would be responsible for the publishing of Forgotten Temple.
 Planned to run for 150 episodes across three seasons, the series' first episode was released on the Webtoon platform on 25 April.
 It was initially available in English, Korean, French, and Japanese, with more languages being added at a later time.
 During its runtime, the webtoon's format changed from three seasons of 50 episodes each to two seasons, with season one comprising the first 51 episodes while the remaining episodes were released as part of season two.